Vitamin D. You know you need it. But do you know why? Or how much? Or what it even is? If not, you’ve come to the right place.

 The Institute for Functional Medicine (IFM) advises a blood level between 50 and 80 ng/mL.

-The Endocrine Society has a slightly smaller recommendation, minimum vitamin-D blood level of 30 ng/mL — and between 40 and 60 ng/mL for optimal health.
+The Endocrine Society has a slightly smaller recommendation, a minimum vitamin-D blood level of 30 ng/mL — and between 40 and 60 ng/mL for optimal health.
 The Endocrine Society estimates 70 percent of the world’s population is D deficient.
 “This includes people living where sunshine is plentiful year-round,” says P. Michael Stone, MD, MS, a family physician in Ashland, Ore., and IFM faculty member.

 Where can I get Vitamin D?